 My diet offense is still a work in progress but it’s made me feel great so far.
 My ultimate philosophy is to treat food as medicine and only eat things that will make me healthier by reducing body inflammation, boosting my immune system, and actively fighting cancer.
-At the same time, I’m still working to starve the cancer out by keeping my average daily net carbs under 30g per day and protein around 46g per day.
+At the same time, I’m still working to starve the cancer out by maintaining a GKI around 1.0 or less.
+This means keeping my average daily net carbs under 30g per day and protein around 40-45g per day (based on body weight).
 This isn’t a hard limit and I won’t deny myself something that my body seems to want.
 Since adopting this way of eating in October 2018, excluding fast days, I’ve been comfortably around these numbers.

 What I do not eat